Women, Gender, and Sexuality Studies Minor

 The WGS minor prepares students for various employment and professional opportunities.
 This minor does not prepare students for employment in one particular job, but for many different types of employment that emphasize or require strong: writing skills, analytical and critical thinking, research skills, reading comprehension, and oral communication.
 This minor compliments any major degree in which students’ anticipate working in diverse environments and/or in which they serve the public.
 The Women, Gender, and Sexuality Studies minor is particularly useful for those who will major in: Business Management, Criminal Justice, Dental Hygiene, Engineering, Nursing, Professional Communications, Psychology, Sport Management, and Science, Technology, and Society.

-Consisting of 15 credits, students enrolled in the Women, Gender, and Sexuality Studies minor program must maintain a cumulative GPA of 2.5 in their courses that qualify for the WGS minor.
+Consisting of 15 credits, students enrolled in the Women, Gender, and Sexuality Studies minor program must maintain a cumulative GPA of 2.5 in their qualified WGS courses.

-SOC 282 Introduction to Lesbian, Gay, Bisexual, Transgender (LGBT)
+SOC 282 Introduction to Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies

 EGL 222 Women in Literature